Chip Zdarsky

+He has also used the pseudonym Todd Diamond.

 Early life

 Steve Murray was born in Edmonton, Alberta and raised in Barrie, Ontario.

 Career

 Murray has illustrated for such clients as The Globe and Mail, New York magazine, CBC and Canadian Business.

 In 2000, Murray created Chip Zdarsky as a pseudonym and alter ego for his persona as a comic book writer and illustrator, developing his own independent projects, such as Prison Funnies and Monster Cops (which can be read online or in print) as well as collaborating on a variety of projects, including Dark Horse Comics titles Fierce and Rumble Royale.
 About his alter ego, Murray said "I wanted to have a sad-sack cartoonist persona that lives in his mom's basement, paints figurines for money, has restraining orders against him.
 And that became a character."
 He describes the character as "an idiot who doesn't know what I'm doing.
 I've had no success in my life.
 No matter what, I'm going to mess things up."
 Murray initially attempted to keep the identities separate and secret.

 From 2008 to 2014, Murray penned and illustrated a weekly advice column for the National Post called "Extremely Bad Advice".
 He also wrote another column in that paper, Tear Jerk, in which he reviewed films to see if they could actually make him "weep like a baby".

 Along with Kagan McLeod, Ben Shannon, and Cameron Stewart, he is a co-founder of the studio The Royal Academy of Illustration and Design, which produced Rumble Royale.

 In 2010, he also launched a mock campaign for mayor of Toronto.
 He was not an officially registered candidate, launching his satirical "campaign" through social networking platforms after the deadline had passed to register as a candidate in the real campaign.